 STAGE 5 – WordPress Website Development Service.

-STAGE 6 – Mobile Optimization, Testing & Migrationto Final Server.
+STAGE 6 – Mobile Optimization, Testing & Migration to Final Server.

 STAGE 7 – Analytics & Refinement

-Only by looking at user behaviors on your website, for instance, can you measure the changes you make as compared to that initial baseline.
+Only by looking at user behaviors on your website, for instance, can you measure the changes you make when compared to that initial baseline.
 Change some text here or there, add a video in this spot, a call to action button here or there… All those things should be measured so you can ensure you never regress from the point of launch.

 In Conclusion – WordPress Websites Need Us 🤗

 … And THAT’S why we charge between $4-6k+ on average for a website.
-The process above involves multiple layers and strategies that most ‘website designers’ simply are not aware of.
+The process detailed above involves multiple layers and strategies that most ‘website designers’ simply are not aware of.
 The psychological approach to marketing, the essential nature of a fluid, frictionless UX/UI and even a conversion strategy.
 Those things take time, expertise and crafting to ensure they work for the client in creating a lead-generating home on the web.
 And if you ignore one or other, well, the website simply won’t be as successful for your business as it should be.

 Hopefully this helps lay out the features a successful website should have and why a good WordPress agency can make the world of difference to your business if you go the semi-custom or custom route.